nihr43/rcss-notes/README.md

 ### Data Management
 1. Create a simple SQLite3 database from a CSV file and perform a simple query.
 Use of C and scripting libraries acceptable but not direct examples.
+	- set mode to csv; `.mode csv`
+	- create table with schema of file
+	- import with `.import /file.csv table`
 2. What happens when you dump 10,000 files in a folder?
 How can you mitigate this problem.
 	- Depending on the filesystem, 10,000 files in a single directory may be too many.
 Problems of this nature could be mitigated by piping into a tool like tar or gzip
 3. Utilize an external service that has a REST API (S3, iPlant etc.).